Akuli/tkinter-tutorial/dialogs.md

 messagebox.showerror("Fatal Error", "Something went badly wrong :(")
 ```

 The root window hides itself so quickly that we don't notice it at all.
+It's
+also possible to unhide it like `root.deiconify()`.

 ## Custom dialogs